 Join Extension Master Gardener volunteers and colleagues from around the nation at one of these engaging conferences.
 Creating connections within our Extension Master Gardener community is an enriching and rewarding experience that benefits everyone.

 Thank you for joining us for our first virtual National EMG Coordinator’s Conference, Sept 14-17, 2020.
-On behalf of the University of Tennessee Master…Read More
+We look forward to seeing you in Savannah,…Read More

 This work is supported by New Technologies for Agriculture Extension grant no. 2015-41595-24254 from the USDA National Institute of Food and Agriculture.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.